abisxir/omx/README.md

     schema.createTable(CustomerEntity.class);

 Consider that the framework is not aware of changes to alter tables.
 It just creates a table when it is not already created.
-Then if you want to force to create the table as you have some changes, drop table first:
+Then if you want to force to create the table as you have some changes, drop the table first:

     schema.dropTable(CustomerEntity.class);

-As you know, reflection is slow in non-scripting languages like java or C#.
-To help the framework (it is optional) you can build a factory that helps to instantiate entities.
+As you know, reflection is slow in non-scripting languages like Java or C#.
+To help the framework (it is optional) you can build a factory (during table creation) that helps to instantiate entities.

     schema.createTable(CustomerEntity.class, new Entity.Factory() {
         @Override